orgua/shepherd_v2_planning/misc_project_v2_improvements.rst

     - both circuits can handle 0 - 5 V with up to 50 mA current
     - LSB is ~ 200 nA and ~ 20 uV for voltage and current

-- two target-ports available, emulator can choose
+- two target-ports available, emulator / user can choose
+- two parallel power rails available for the targets (one with current measurement, switchable)
 - one default target with a nrf52-module
-- 9 GPIO-Channels between target and system (pru-monitored)
+- 9 GPIO-Channels between target and system (pru-monitored), switchable
 - watchdog to handle hangups during unsupervised operation
 - screw-in power-socket or type-c connector

 **Shepherd Cape v2.3**

 - 360 components, 55 unique - > tedious, but ok to hand-solder